 James Davis had to part with the family MGA to raise funds towards his dad’s Alzheimer’s care.
 The car was thought lost, but the story has a happy ending

 For whatever reason, we’re often separated from the cars we love.
 Time’s onward march and life’s major challenges take their toll on the classic vehicles we grew up with.
-Finances are plunged into setting yourself up in life, storage space is often lost, while time is dedicated to more important aspects of life – primarily family.
+Finances are plunged into setting yourself up in life, is often lost, while time is dedicated to more important aspects of life – primarily family.

 The most painful goodbye is a forced one, especially if the classic vehicle remains rooted deep within your domestic heritage.
 Almost every petrolhead will have tried to track down their once noble steed, that first love affair with an automobile.
 More often than not that vehicle is one that belonged to your parents and, sadly, the answer is often heart wrenching.

 Such was the situation for James Davis.
 His father bought an Abingdon-built 1959 MGA Twin Cam in 1964, then exported it to Barbados in 1980.
 The globetrotting didn’t stop there, with a move to Canada in 2010.

 The MGA Twin Cam was then sold to an enthusiast and classic car dealer in the US – but sadly it wasn’t through choice.
 James had to find funds for his father’s Alzheimer’s care.
 Watching the MGA depart from his family’s care was very painful, and something with which many of us can sympathise.

 It’s funny how we find ourselves thinking about the cars we once had, memorising the registration numbers and casting an image of perfection in our minds – even if the vehicle was held together purely by hope.
 This is what made it all the more painful for James – the MGA had been in rude health under his father’s care.
 Now, somewhere out there, someone else was reaping the benefit of his work.